NicholasFay-CIS/Epidemic-Simulator/epidemic_simulation/README.txt

 CIS 422 Software Methodologies, Project 2.

-Development location: https://bitbucket.org/dylan-conway/deadzone422/src/master/ this is repo that received all project commits.
+Development location: https://bitbucket.org/dylan-conway/deadzone422/src/master/ this is the repo that contains all project commits.

 ### Installation ###